werthdavid/ngx-kjua/README.md

 ## Todo

-* Add a helper class that lets users create VCards, Calendar entries, Wifi-settings, ...
+* Add a Demo for the helper class that lets users create Contacts, Calendar entries, WiFi-settings, ...